-By law, if you abstract 25 cubic (25,000 litres) of water or more per day, you must register this abstraction with the EPA.
+By law, if you abstract 25 cubic meters (25,000 litres) of water or more per day, you must register this abstraction with the EPA.
 25 cubic meters is equivalent to about 150 bathtubs of water.
 A farm with 200 dairy cows, or a housing estate with 42 households, would use around 25 cubic meters of water per day.
 A well supplying a single household typically abstracts less than one cubic meter of water per day.
 These regulations are set out in the European Union (Water Policy) (Abstractions Registration) Regulations 2018 (S.I.
 No. 261 of 2018).

 The regulations apply to anyone abstracting 25 cubic meters (25,000 litres) of water or more per day, for any purpose.
 These purposes would include, for example, agricultural activities such as dairy, beef, or horticultural; industrial activities such as EPA licensed facilities; commercial activities such as hotels; recreational activities such as golf courses or racecourses; as well as drinking water supply, aquaculture, hydropower, mining and quarrying activities.

 Most people use their highest amounts of water in the summer, particularly if it is dry and there has not been much rain.
 Even if you only abstract 25 cubic meters of water or more on one day in a dry summer, you still need to register this abstraction.

 If your abstraction is less than 25 cubic meters (25,000 litres) of water per day, you do not have to register your abstraction.
 If you have a mains water supply (that is if you get your water from Irish Water, a local authority or a group scheme), you do not need to register this water as an abstraction.